iv461/icey/icey/doc/using_tf.md

 }
 ```

-These patterns are found everywhere in the Nav2 stack for example when searching for `lookupTransform`.
+So, we are usually always interested in getting the transform for a time of another topic: We are therefore *synchronizing* the transform with another topic.

 ## How TF works in ICEY

-In ICEY, you subscribe to a transform between two frames which yields a Stream:
+In ICEY, you *subscribe* to a transform between two frames:

 ```cpp
 auto map_base_link_tf = node->icey().create_transform_subscription("map", "base_link");